jasondcamp/pyway/README.md

 Pyway Database Version Control
 ===============================

-version number: 0.2.0
+version number: 0.3.0

 Overview
 --------

-Pyway is a database versioning and migration tool inspired on Flyway
+Pyway is a database versioning and migration tool inspired by Flyway

 Download and Install